UK Forestry Standard

 Vulnerability to erosion

-Soil Guideline 16: Address the risks of soil erosion as part of the forest and operational planning processes
+Soil Guideline 14: Address the risks of soil erosion as part of the forest and operational planning processes, ensuring mitigation measures are implemented when the soil will be exposed.

 Soil fertility

-Soil Guideline 21: Choose tree species and silvicultural systems that are well suited to the site and, with the exception of short rotation forestry or short rotation coppice, do not require continuing inputs of fertilisers
+Soil Guideline 17: Choose tree species and silvicultural systems that are well suited to the site and, with the exception of short rotation forestry or short rotation coppice, do not require continuing inputs of fertilisers.

 Ecological Site Classification Decision Support System (ESC-DSS)